kpaxico/dvc_course_ds_base/README.md

 dvc status -c
 ```

+## 5.2 Depndency to the code files

-2. for example for the `data_load` stage `src/stages/data_load.py` is a dependency.
+for example for the `data_load` stage `src/stages/data_load.py` is a dependency.
 So, it's tracked by DVC.
 But I think it's also tracked by Git.

 You are absolutely correct!